Lucas04-nhr/HUST-China_2024/wiki/members.md

 {% include members-people.html
    name="Kinich"
-   description="A saurian hunter who accompanies the one who calls himself \"Dragonlord.\" He often accepts commissions that no one else wants, and is equally skilled at appraising the price." image="https://fastcdn.hoyoverse.com/content-v2/hk4e/125716/e0cfc13a904c1fc542924ae1e4d61da5_7486504169372511290.png" image_position="right" %}
+   description="A saurian hunter who accompanies the one who calls himself 'Dragonlord.'
+He often accepts commissions that no one else wants, and is equally skilled at appraising the price." image="https://fastcdn.hoyoverse.com/content-v2/hk4e/125716/e0cfc13a904c1fc542924ae1e4d61da5_7486504169372511290.png" image_position="right" %}